mredenti/Kokkos/docs/tutorials/installation/index.md

 ???+ tip
     To avoid having to export this environment variable every time you open a new shell, you might want to add this line to your `~/.bashrc` file

+!!! success "  "
-We can now turn to our first exercise [Tutorial 01: Vector Addition](../vectorAdd/index.md)
+    Great!
+We can now turn to executing our first Kokkos program [Tutorial 01: Vector Addition](../vectorAdd/index.md)

 ???+ info "Installing Kokkos as shared library/package"